-the rover using one and the same channel.
-The key point is that they do not transmit bits of data, but simply emit an analog periodic signal made of short pulses.
-In aggregate they form a train of delta-like pulses, and this is what the rover observes.
-The directionality of the rover antenna is key and in fact the more asymmetric is the antenna lobe, the more effective the estimation procedure becomes1; however, there are limits, as discussed in the following.
+the rover observes.
+The directionality of the rover antenna is key, and in fact, the more asymmetric is the antenna lobe, the more effective the estimation procedure becomes;1 however, there are limits, as discussed in the following.

-We find it convenient to work with a reasonable simple mathematical model: the rover's antenna pattern - probably in practice some sort of truncated cone - is modelled as an ellipse.
+We find it convenient to work with a reasonable, simple mathematical model: the rover's antenna pattern-probably in practice some sort of truncated cone-is modeled as an ellipse.
 There is no requirement for an elliptical field of view, only that the field of view is known; the ellipse makes analysis convenient and explicit.